pguijas/artiluxio/README.md

 7. **Adopt serverless architecture for AI/ML workload processes**.
 All the steps performed by our application are entirely done in the final device, so the computing resources are specifically optimized to only consume what they need in that moment.

+8. **Cache data**.
+The inference process of the model is the most demanding step of our pipeline.
+In order to minimize the waiting time for the result, we cache the results so they can be visualized later instantly without the need for re-computation.

 ## 📥 Installation

 [Initial setup](https://pub.dev/packages/tflite_flutter) - Add TensorFlow Lite dynamic libraries to your app.